If I’ve ever fooled you into believing that I’m a cool human being, allow me to tell you about the two Spring Break trips I took as a college student.

 4. Road trip

-Gas prices are currently at a six-year low; I’m viewing this as a sign that I should plan a 6-week American road trip.
+We have a Prius so I’m using that as an excuse to plan a 6-week American road trip.
 That’s a bit much for most people, but you can have tons of fun in just four or five days.
 The roadside attractions!
 That change in accents and geography as you go!
 So many awesome gas station cappuccinos!

 I’ve road tripped a lot, so if you’re interested, you can read all my best tips here